francoisgeorgy/fretboard-api/README.md

 Frets are numbered starting at 0 and from the head of the neck towards the bridge.

-Fret number 0 is the nut, or the "zero fret" installed close the the nut on certain guitars.
+Fret number 0 is the nut, or the "zero fret" installed close the the nut on some guitars.

 ## `frets` and `fingers` format